Laudemir/Laudemir/README.md

 - 👋 Hi, I’m @Laudemir
 - 👀 I’m interested in Python, Java and Android
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and Kotlin
 - 💞️ I’m looking for good example code
 - 📫 How to reach me <laudemir.oliveira@gmail.com>